Close ILTakeCare Suggestion

 • 3 min read

-Dents or scratches are minor incidents, and fixing them does not require big money.
-But, the question is—if you have a comprehensive car insurance policy, does it cover minor damages such as dents and scratches?
-If yes, then what are the implications of filing such claims?
+Dents or scratches are minor incidents, and fixing them usually does not cost much.
+However, if you have a car insurance policy, you might wonder whether it covers such small incidents and whether it’s worth filing a claim for them.
 Let's look at it in detail.

 Are car scratches covered in a car insurance policy?